Single-path Bit Sharing for Automatic Loss-aware Model Compression: Conclusion and Future Work

 \section{Conclusion and Future Work}

-\jing{In this paper, we have proposed an automatic loss-aware model compression method called \methodfullname (\methodshortname) for pruning and quantization jointly.} The proposed \methodshortname introduces a novel single-path bit sharing model, which encodes all bitwidths in the search space.
-Specifically, our \methodshortname is based on the observation that the quantized values of a high bitwidth are shared with those of lower bitwidths under some constraints.
-Therefore, we have proposed the single-path bit sharing decomposition that decomposes a quantized representation into the sum of the lowest bitwidth representation and a series of re-assignment offsets.
-Based on this, we have further introduced learnable binary gates to encode the choice of different compression configurations, including filter-wise 0-bit for filter pruning.
-By jointly training the binary gates and network parameters, we are able to make a trade-off between pruning and quantization.
-More importantly, the configuration of each layer can be automatically determined. \jing{Experiments on CIFAR-100 and ImageNet have shown that our method is able to achieve significant computational cost and memory footprints reduction while preserving performance.} Moreover, our proposed method is able to achieve latency and energy reduction on BitFusion architecture. \liu{In the future, we plan to combine our proposed \methodshortname with other methods, \eg, neural architecture search, to find a more compact model with better performance.}
+\jing{In this paper, we have proposed an automatic loss-aware model compression method called \methodfullname (\methodshortname) for pruning and quantization jointly.} The proposed \methodshortname introduces a novel single-path bit sharing model to encode all bitwidths in the search space, where a quantized representation will be decomposed into the sum of the lowest bitwidth representation and a series of re-assignment offsets.
+Based on this, we have further introduced learnable binary gates to encode the choice of different compression configurations.
+By jointly training the binary gates and network parameters, we are able to make a trade-off between pruning and quantization and automatically learn the configuration of each layer. \jing{Experiments on CIFAR-100 and ImageNet have shown that SBS is able to achieve significant computation cost and memory footprints reduction while preserving performance.} \liu{In the future, we plan to combine our proposed \methodshortname with other methods, \eg, neural architecture search, to find a more compact model with better performance.}